Eligibility

 To be eligible for the solar incentive, a customer must meet all of the following eligibility requirements.
 Eligibility requirements are rolled out in phases as described in the Eligibility Table below.
 The Solar Contractor you select will assist you in the application and approval process.
 If you apply for the program in a phase for which you do not qualify, your application will be cancelled, and you will have to re-apply in the appropriate phase.

-Phase 1 Phase 2 Phase 3
+Phase 1 | Phase 2 | |

-Eligibility Total household income less than 80% AMI AND located in a Community of Concern Total household income less than 120% AMI and located in a Community of Concern OR total household income less than 80% AMI Total household income less than 120% AMI
+Eligibility | Total household income less than 80% AMI AND located in a Community of Concern OR Total household income less than 120% AMI AND located within neighborhoods impacted by the January 2024 flooding (zip codes 92102, 92113, and 92114) | Total household income less than 120% AMI |

-Income
+- Income

 This is an income-qualifying program.
 Participating households must have a total household income of 80% or 120% or less of the San Diego County Area Median Income (AMI).
 Refer to the Eligibility Table above for income requirements by phase.
 The total household income must meet this requirement for at least 12 months prior the date of application.